WPManageNinja/fluent-affiliate-docs/guide/settings-and-customization/multi-domain-management.md

 **Affiliate Data Missing from Connected Domains**
 Verify the connection status, test a referral, and make sure affiliate links use the correct domain format.

-If you have any more questions, need assistance, or have any issues, feel free to contact our [support team](https://wpmanageninja.com/support-tickets/).